 - Development of a vaccine against group B meningococcal disease has been problematic.
 One vaccine was recently licensed in Europe and Australia (Bexsero®, Novartis).
 Several other vaccine candidates are in clinical testing.

 - Since 1999, meningococcal conjugate vaccines against group C have been available and widely used in Europe and Canada (Baxter, Chiron, and Wyeth).
 Tetravalent A, C, Y, and W conjugate vaccines have also been licensed for use in children and adults in the United States, Canada, and Europe (Sanofi-Pasteur, Novartis, and GlaxoSmithKline).

 - In December 2010, a new meningococcal conjugate vaccine against group A, MenAfriVac®, was introduced in Africa.
-Developed by the Meningitis Vaccine Project, a PATH-World Health Organization partnership, the vaccine was given to more than 100 million individuals aged 1 to 29 years as of 2013, with an additional 230 million people expected to be vaccinated by 2016.
+Developed by the Meningitis Vaccine Project, a PATH-World Health Organization partnership, the vaccine has been given to 305 million individuals aged 1 to 29 years as of 2018.
 The vaccine has several advantages over existing polysaccharide vaccines: it induces a higher and more sustainable immune response against group A meningococcus; it is expected to confer long-term protection not only for those who receive the vaccine, but on family members and others who would otherwise have been exposed to meningitis; it is available at a lower price than other meningococcal vaccines; and it is expected to be particularly effective in protecting children under two years of age, who do not respond to conventional polysaccharide vaccines.